Migrating from Vercel to Pages

 Cleaning up your old application and assigning the domain

-In your DNS settings for your domain, make sure that you've updated the CNAME record for your domain from Vercel to Cloudflare Pages.
+In your DNS settings for your domain, make sure that you have updated the CNAME record for your domain from Vercel to Cloudflare Pages.
 With your DNS record updated, requests will go to your Pages application.